Cultural selection theory: Criticism

 The cultural selection theory faces many objections due to the lack of evidence to support the adaptation of natural selection in the structural mechanisms of cultural systems.
 Major objections against the cultural selection theory stem from Lamarckianism, genotype-phenotype distinction, common hereditary architecture, biological analogue for cultural units, and environmental interactions.
 The Biological Analogue for Cultural Units breaks down into 3 subunits.
 The first is regarding strict analogues.
 This means that a biological unit (traits etc.) should be related to a cultural unit.
 This is a way for the old biological model and the modern cultural model to correlate and solidify the point.
 The second is regarding trait analogues.
 This means that some analogues are viewed the wrong way.
 Sometimes, one analogue is mistaken for another and often, the line between the two analogues is unclear and the distinction isn't as evident.
 The third is regarding virus analogue.
 This clarifies the point that the ability of the virus is different from the organism and the ability of both the virus and organisms should be looked at independently.

 Some have argued that in order for the cultural selection theory to stand strong against objections, conclusive and explicit case studies are required.
 There needs to be empirical support to clarify the interaction between cultural systems and their environments.
 Crozier conducted a study on the acoustic adaptation of bird songs.
 This research study provided empirical evidence to support and strengthen the cultural selection theory.

-Like Darwin's natural selection theory, cultural selection theory has three phases too; variation, reproduction and selection.
-Variation gives rise to a subject, reproduction is responsible for the spread and selection is based on the factors that control the spread.